 As a result, there may be some opportunity cost involved, as money that’s tied up in the market theoretically can’t be used for anything else.
 This is ultimately the point of buy and hold strategies, but investors must be careful not to be tempted to pull their money out of the market and use it for other reasons.

-A buy and hold strategy does not make investors immune to market risk, the risk that they will experience losses as a result of movements in the market at large.
-It is possible that markets could crash just as an investor is ready to take their money out of long-term investments—if they’re ready to retire, for example.
+Buy and hold investing does not make investors immune to market risk, the risk that they will experience losses as a result of movements in the market at large.
+It is possible that markets could crash just as an investor is ready to take their money out of long-term investments — if they’re ready to retire, for example.

 A diversified and properly balanced portfolio may help investors avoid taking on too much market risk.

 A stock or fund that consistently underperforms can end up in a portfolio.
 And if investors aren’t careful, the buy and hold strategy may mean that investment sticks around for a long time.

 That’s why it’s important for investors to get a good look under the hood before they buy individual stocks or funds.
 Understanding exactly how a company is run or how a fund is managed can help investors decide whether it is a good fit for them.